tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Big Data

-  * Over the years, computer processing units (CPUs), random access memory (RAM), and hard drive storage devices have become more powerful and less expensive.
+  * Over the years, computer processing units (CPUs), random access memory (RAM), and hard drive storage devices became more powerful and less expensive.
 Therefore, more companies were able to purchase and utilize large clusters of computers working in parallel.

   * Parallel processing paradigms have also shifted to become more efficient.
 Traditionally, to enable machines to work in parallel, the concept of MapReduce was born.
 With MapReduce, data workloads were split among multiple machines for disk-based processing, and then re-aggregated at the end to produce the result.
 With the advent of Spark, that same process has been refined for in-memory processing, in which data workloads utilize RAM that is much faster at processing data (though more costly).